RafaelRMontano/R-Studio-Twitter-Scrape-Word-Cloud-and-Sentiment-Analysis/README.md

 ## Twitter API Setup

 In order to setup the API we first need to go to the[Twitter Developer site](https://developer.twitter.com/en) and create and account.
 Don't worry this is all free and all you need to do is input some info on your project and agree to terms.
 The 4 main things we will need are, `API key`, `API secret`, `Acess Token`, and `Acess Token secret`.
-These will be given to us in the developer and our all uniqure to us so do not share it with anyone else.
+These will be given to us in the developer and our all unique to us so do not share it with anyone else.
 You will be pasting those keys/codes into quotes containg `X`.

 <p align="center">
   <img src="./img/API_setup.png" alt="Statoscope example" width="600">